-US borrowing increases as standoff over debt continues
+Yellen says US could hit debt ceiling as soon as June 1

 Eric Van Nostrand, acting assistant secretary for economy policy, said in a statement that “even if Congress ultimately raises the debt limit before a default occurs, the ensuing uncertainty could raise borrowing costs and induce other financial stress that would weaken our labor market and our standing in the world.”

-In January, Treasury Secretary Janet Yellen sent a letter to congressional leaders, stating that her department had begun resorting to “extraordinary measures” to avoid a federal government default.
+In January, Yellen sent a letter to congressional leaders, stating that her department had begun resorting to “extraordinary measures” to avoid a federal government default.
 She said it’s “critical that Congress act in a timely manner” to raise or suspend the debt limit.

 Democrats and the White House are pushing for Congress to increase the federal debt limit.
 President Joe Biden wants the cap raised without negotiation.
 The House Republican majority has most recently passed a bill to secure spending cuts in exchange for a debt limit increase.